 When I was learning photography way back in 2011, macro or close-up lenses for mobile were not available on e-commerce websites.
-That unavailability pushed me to search something in my home to create a DIY macro lens.
+That unavailability pushed me to search for something in my home to create a DIY macro lens.
 Cutting the struggle short, let me tell you what do you exactly need:

 An old film roll camera, be it Kodak or Yashica or a toy camera (Hard to find!) which had images of monuments or actors/actresses would work.

 Disassemble the camera you have found and take out the small lens from it carefully.
-Opening a film roll camera is difficult if you are not an expert, you may get electric shock because of the capacitor, reach out to an expert for help.
+Opening a film roll camera is difficult if you are not an expert, you may get an electric shock because of the capacitor, reach out to an expert for help.